srini-555/coding-interview/docs/basics/Self_Check.md

          - What is the node visiting sequence for pre-order, in-order, post-order?
          - Write code for pre-order (iterative solution)
       - Breadth-first search
-         - Write code for breadth-first search
+         - Write code for breadth-first search.
+- **Binary Search Tree**
+   - Which traversal will visit in ascending order?
+   - Which traversal will visit in descending order?
 - **Heap**
    - What is heap?
    - Array representation